Kapcash/remindpass/README.md

 ## Features

 RemindPass is a simple Ionic 3 app that keep safe your passwords locally.
-Instead of using a huge password manager, managing your passwords for you, keep the controle and secure them into this safe password annuary!
+Instead of using a huge password manager managing your passwords for you, keep the controle and secure them into this safe password annuary!

 The app contains the following features: